-Children Who Become Adults

-When an active participant reaches majority age (18 years-old), they are required to formally indicate their desire to remain in Safe at Home.
-A Certification Continuance Form is mailed to them.
+Children Who Became Adults, 2015-2019 When an active participant reaches majority age (18 years-old), they are required to formally indicate their desire to remain in Safe at Home.
+A form entitled Certification of Continuance is mailed to them.
 If the young adult continues to reside with the parent who enrolled them as a minor, the Safe at Home office must receive the completed form within 30 days of their 18th birthday in order to avoid cancellation.
-Graph 6 shows, by year, the number of participants who reached majority age and the number of those participants who chose to remain in the program as they entered adulthood.
+Graph 6 below shows, by year, the number of participants who reached majority age and the number of those participants who chose to remain in the program as they entered adulthood.
 If the young adult has moved out of their parent's home and the young adult desires to maintain their program participation, they are required to meet with a Safe at Home Application Assistant to complete an initial program application and participate in individualized safety planning with the victim advocate.
 This requirement is in the best interest of the participant's personal safety and is mandated per Minnesota Rules, part 8290.0600, subpart 3.
-During the past decade, this occurrence has been very rare.
-Most young adults who continue their program participation still reside with the parent who enrolled them.
-Therefore, they simply return the completed Certification Continuance Form to the Safe at Home office.
+These occurrences